Nazmul367/Github-Users-Finder/README.md

 # GitHub Users Finder
-It's a small web app, where you can find GitHub Users .
+It's a small React web app, where you can find GitHub Users .
 According with profile you also see more information about user's profile..

 ### [Live Demo](https://githubuserfinder196.netlify.app/)